benjaminta5150/AirBnbProj/README.md

 	4. Daily Price/Weekly Price - These spreadsheets contained the daily and weekly averages of listings in each particular neighbourhood.

-I came into this project with no experience in HTML/JavaScript/R. Coming out of the project, I definitely learned a lot and am incredibly thankful for this opportunity.
+I came into this project with no experience in web development or data analysis.
+Coming out of the project, I definitely learned a lot and am incredibly thankful for this opportunity.